-Using Screaming Frog, we were able to collate a list of all available pages on the site and then categorise those according to the business’ aims, identifying immediately those which could be no-indexed, thus improving crawl efficiency from the start by removing pages that didn’t need to be indexed, allowing more time for Google to access important content.
+Using data from Screaming Frog, we were able to collate a list of all available pages on the site.
+These were then categorised according to the company’s aims, identifying immediately those which could be no-indexed.
+In this way, we improved crawl efficiency from the outset by removing pages that didn’t need to be indexed, allowing more time for Google to access important content.

-We built a script that allowed us to pull Cromwell’s current site using Google’s headless browser “Headless Chrome”/”Puppeteer”, so we could view the site as Google’s crawlers did, which enabled us to uncover specific rendering issues within each page and area of the site and educate the client on where problems lay.
-This also allowed us to see internal linking issues, which could then be addressed.
+We also built a script that allowed us to pull Cromwell’s current site using Google’s headless browser “Headless Chrome”/”Puppeteer”, so we could view the site as Google’s crawlers did.
+Data from this script-based analysis enabled us to uncover specific rendering issues within each page and area of the site and educate the client on where problems lay.

-Update site structure to facilitate effective internal linking
+Update the site structure to facilitate effective internal linking

 Most recently, we’ve been creating the perfect structure across the site for internal linking and removing duplicate content issues.
 To do this, we’ve used data from Screaming Frog to create a granular sitemap to categorise content across the website.
 This has helped us to identify which areas of the site were not being crawled and where there was a lack of internal links.